Gulf War Syndrome

 The investigation of the Gulf War Syndrome (GWS) has provided a look at symptom clusters in a population of Americans.
 The GWS points to ill-defined illnesses in American service men and women who became or remained ill after they served in the Gulf War.
-The illness descriptions are similar to, if not identical to the chronic fatigue syndrome, Fibromyalgia, irritable bowel syndrome and the more serious manifestations suggest chemical toxicity and/or autoimmune disease.
+The illness descriptions are similar to, if not identical to common illness patterns - the chronic fatigue syndrome, fibromyalgia, irritable bowel syndrome and the more serious manifestations suggest chemical toxicity and/or autoimmune disease.

 The health record in the USA and other industrialized countries is not good.
 While people live longer in North America, there is growing evidence that the wellness quotient of the average citizen deteriorates and the prospect of chronic degenerative disease haunts the aging population.
 It is easy to point to persisting, increasing, debilitating health problems such as depression, family violence, suicide, obesity, diabetes, disability from degenerative diseases, dementias, cancer and an increasing incidence of ill-defined illnesses.